CardiacModelling/BenNevis/README.md

 ## Usage

-Run `plot_gb.py`.
+After downloading, run `gb.py` to download and unpack the data and test that all went well by plotting a map of great brittain.
-Don't worry, it'll be a lot faster the 2nd time.
+(Don't worry, it'll be a lot faster the 2nd time.)

 The amount of downscaling can be set using the variable ``downsampling``.
 An example with ``downsampling=32`` is shown below.

 ![Downscaled map of GB](gb-small.png)

+If this works, you can

+- Start a server with `server.py`
+- Start a client, e.g. to run a fit, with `client-fit.py`

 ## Data set